appsome/AccordionView/README.md

     // Set this if you want to allow multiple selection [accordion setAllowsMultipleSelection:YES];

+    // Set this to NO if you want to have at least one open section at all times [accordion setAllowsEmptySelection:YES];

     // Remove section at index 1
     [accordion removeHeaderAtIndex:1];